ArduPilot/ardupilot_wiki/common/source/docs/common-imu-notch-filtering.rst

 Key to the dynamic notch filter operation is control of its center frequency.
 There are five methods that can be used for doing this:

 #. :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 0.
 Dynamic notch frequency control disabled.
 The center frequency is fixed and is static.
 Often used in Traditional Helicopters with external governors for rotor speed, either incorporated in the ESC or separate for ICE motors.
 #. :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 1.
 (Default) Throttle position based, where the frequency at mid-throttle is determined by analysis of logs, and then variation of throttle position above this is used to track the increase in noise frequency.
+Note that the throttle reference only applies to VTOL motors in QuadPlanes, not forward motors.
+Use the :ref:`static notch filter<common-imu-notch-filtering-static-notch>` for forward motor noise in Plane (usually setup for cruise operation).
 #. :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 2.
 RPM sensor based, where an external :ref:`RPM sensor <common-rpm>` is used to determine the motor frequency and hence primary vibration source's frequency for the notch.
 Often used in Traditional Helicopters using the ArduPilot Head Speed Governor feature.
 #. :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 3.
 ESC Telemetry based, where the ESC provides motor RPM information which is used to set the center frequency.
 #. :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` = 4.
 In-Flight FFT, where a running FFT is done in flight to determine the primary noise frequency and adjust the notch's center frequency to match.
 This probably the best mode if the autopilot is capable of running this feature.
 Currently, this is restricted to 2MB flash memory autopilots.